simsajaj/simsajaj.github.io/index.md

 My advisor is <a href = "https://www.cdm.depaul.edu/Faculty-and-Staff/pages/faculty-info.aspx?fid=1458"> Dr. Thiru Ramaraj</a> from DePaul University.
 His primary research is focused in Bioinformatics with a specific area of focus in: Computational Biology, Applied Bioinformatics, OMICS Data Science.

-My mentor is <a href = "https://www.khoury.northeastern.edu/people/mirjana-prpa/"> Dr. Mirjana Prpa</a> from Northeastern Univeristy.
+My mentor is <a href = "https://www.khoury.northeastern.edu/people/mirjana-prpa/"> Dr. Mirjana Prpa</a> from Northeastern University.
 Her area of focus is human-computer interaction.

 ## About My Project